UCDvision/compact3d/README.md

-# Compact3D: Compressing Gaussian Splat Radiance Field Models with Vector Quantization
+# Compact3D: Smaller and Faster Gaussian Splatting with Vector Quantization [ECCV 2024]

 This Repository is an official implementation of "[Compact3D: Smaller and Faster Gaussian Splatting with Vector Quantization](https://arxiv.org/abs/2311.18159)".
 The paper has been accepted at ECCV 2024.